Special herbs in Crete

 Cretan saffron (Κρόκος - Krokos)

-• Smelling and tasting is the best way to judge the intensity and flavor of the herbs.
+- Smelling and tasting is the best way to check the flavor of herbs.

 Cretan herbs are not only known for their flavor, but also for their health-promoting properties.
 Many of these plants are used in teas and traditional remedies to boost the immune system or relieve digestive problems.